GetAmbassador/redux-clerk/README.md

 ```

 ## Example
-An example TodoMVC using Redux Clerk is available in the `example` dir.
+An example TodoMVC using Redux Clerk is available in the `example` directory.
 To run the example:

 ```
 git clone git@github.com:GetAmbassador/redux-clerk.git